-Parents need to know that Angry Birds is a fun, addictive puzzle game based around destruction and revenge (the birds want to get back at the pigs for stealing their eggs).
-That violent-sounding theme, though, is played out in an incredibly cartoony way, a la Looney Tunes.
+Parents need to know that Angry Birds is a fun, addictive puzzle game based on destruction and revenge (the birds want to get back at the pigs for stealing their eggs).
+That violent-sounding theme, though, is played out in an incredibly cartoony way, à la Looney Tunes.
 Angry Birds connects to an online gaming community called the Crystal network.
 On Crystal, which connects to both Facebook and Twitter, players can post scores and achievements, and they can challenge online friends to games.
 Parents should also note that kids may be tempted to buy a Mighty Eagle as an in-app purchase when they get stuck on a level (this is a one-time purchase, though -- not something they'd need to keep buying every time they get stymied).

 What's it about?

 Kids drag and tap their finger on the screen to aim and launch birds out of a giant slingshot to collapse structures and destroy the pigs that are hidden on and inside them.
 By observing how the birds behave in flight, they'll learn how gravity and momentum affect objects of different consistencies (such as ice, wood, and rock).
 Players can retry a level as many times as they want without penalty, leaving them free to experiment with different strategies until they've mastered the level.